-The sulphide flotation production in Q1 FY2024 yielded 7,243 ounces of gold.
-The mill processed 177,494 tonnes of sulphide ore, achieving a head grade of 1.81g/t and a recovery rate of 69.63%.
-This performance marks a notable improvement from Q4 FY2023, where a head grade of 1.66g/t and a recovery rate of 66.47% were achieved.
-A key factor in this enhanced recovery has been the shift from processing old stockpile ore to using newly mined sulphide ore.
+The sulphide flotation plant_in Q2 2024 yielded a production of 6,809 ounces of gold.
+The mill processed 192,217 tonnes of sulphide ore, achieving a head grade of 1.55g/t and a recovery rate of 71.10%.
+This performance marks a notable improvement from Q2 2023, where 9,574 tonnes at a head grade of 1.81g/t and a recovery rate of 31.70% were achieved.
+A key factor in this enhanced recovery has been the shift from processing old stockpile ore to using newly mined sulphide ore, along with numerous other improvements implemented at the processing plant.